oguzhanakca/pp1-restaurant/README.md

 The website was tested on the following browsers:

 - Google Chrome
-- Mozilla Firefox
+- Opera
-- Microsoft Egde
+- Microsoft Edge

 ### Testing user stories